Chapter 3

 Which is where, in a minor yet fateful way, József Ehrlich came in.

-While in France, József acquired a cherished possession: an embroidered lithograph of what appears to be a woman and her bubble-blowing child.
-"Time went by and he started to get more impatient with each month," Matild would sat.
-"The war was fierce and he was in the thick of it all."
+While in France, József acquired a cherished possession: an embroidered lithograph of what appears to be a winged woman and her bubble-blowing child[39].
+“Time went by and he started to get more impatient with each month,” Matild would say.
+“The war was fierce and he was in the thick of it all.”

 Beginning in March, three massive German attacks pushed the front line west through Picardy and Flanders; by the end of May the Germans had reached the Marne and were less than forty miles from Paris.
 They had also reached the limit of their impetus, and opposing them now were the Americans—“ice cream soldiers” as the Hungarians called them, but unlike friend and foe they were fresh, confident, and eager to make their mark.
 They prevented the Germans from crossing the Marne; and the Yanks kept coming.